Welcome to ZelixOS

 Basic Navigation

-- Application Launcher: Click the bottom-left icon or press Super/Meta key
+- Application Menu: Click the logo in the bottom-left panel or press

 Customizing Your Panel